51st-Vfw/MissionEditing-Index/documentation/missionsEditingSOPs.md

-# General Mission Editing SOPs
+# General 51st VFW Mission Editing SOPs

 This section covers a number of standard operating procedures (SOPs) mission designers should employ around general mission elements such as communications, navigation, and operational